joelparkerhenderson/wordbooks/pages/membership-values/index.md

 Membership values refer to the shared principles, beliefs, and expectations that guide the behavior and interactions of members within a particular group or community.
 These values can be explicit or implicit, and they help to create a sense of identity, belonging, and purpose among members.

 Membership values can vary widely depending on the group or community in question.
-For example, a professional association might prioritize values such as ethical behavior, collaboration, and continuing education.
+For example, a professional association might prioritize ethical behavior, collaboration, and continuing education.

 Some common membership values include: